-Telomeres can be found on the ends of all of your chromosomes and located in the region of the repeated nucleotides (the A, G, and T's).
+The key to both longevity and cancer prevention lies at the tail end of each strand of your DNA.
+Telomeres are found on the ends of all of your chromosomes and are comprised of repeated nucleotides (the A, G, and T's).
 They cap off the end of the chromosomes, protecting the nuclear DNA during replication before cell division.[ref]

 Why are telomeres important?

 Each time a cell divides, it makes a copy of the nuclear DNA and a little bit of the telomere is lost.
 When DNA replicates, it gets copied all the way down the long strand, but... it can't replicate the very end part of the chromosome, where the telomere is located.

 Each time the DNA is copied, the telomere at the end of the chromosome gets shorter.

 Eventually, the telomere shortens so much that it signals the cell to stop dividing.
 Not enough of the remaining telomere can protect the end of the chromosome from being lost when replicating.